gene-git/ssl-mgr/README.rst

 For DANE TLSA records, care must be taken to properly *roll* new keys.
 Key rolling ensures that the *next* key and the *curr* key are both advertised in DNS for some period.
 After some time the new key can be made *curr*.
-This waiting period should be long enough to provide sufficient time for all DNS servers to pick up both the new keys.
+This waiting period should be long enough to provide sufficient time for all DNS servers to pick up both old and new new keys before DNS is changed to only show the new ones.
 It's reasonable to wait 2 x the DNS TTL or longer.

-After that wait time, the new (*next*) keys can be then be made live as the new *curr* ones.
+After that wait time, the new (*next*) keys can be then be made available as the new *curr* ones.
 Applications, mail really,  can now use the new keys since the world has both sets of keys.

 Then DNS servers can then be updated again, this time with just the new (now *curr*) keys in the TLSA records.
 DANE key roll is similar to key roll for DNSEC.
 DANE TLSA actually requires DNSSEC.

+DANE was designed as an alternative to third party certificate authorities like letsencrypt which means its fine to used self signed or CA signed certs.
+While DANE could be used for web servers to date it is really only used for email.

 The companion *dns_tools* package takes care of all our DNSSEC needs [#dnstool]_:

 .. [#dnstool] dns_tools : https://github.com/gene-git/dns_tools

-And I recommend using it to simplify the DNS refresh needed TLSA and for validating with Letsencrypt using *DNS-01*.
-A DNS refresh means resign zones and restart the primary dns server.
+And I recommend using it to simplify the DNS refresh needed for validating Letsencrypt acme challenges using *DNS-01* as well as for DANE TLSA.
+A DNS refresh means resign zones (when using DNSSEC) and then restarting the primary dns server.

 DANE TLSA records contain the public key, or a hash of that key, and thus need to be refreshed whenever that key changes; this is the key roll.
 It also means that if the key is kept the same, then the TLSA records aren't changing [#tlsa-1]_.  *ssl-mgr* has an option to re-use the public key when certs are being renewed, and this allows the TLSA records to remain unchanged.
 In that case no key roll is needed until that key is changed.
 Some may find this useful.

 It basically means using the same certificate signing request, CSR, to get a new cert.
 The CSR contains the public key associated with the private key.
 So if keys dont change CSR doesn't change either, and the same CSR can be re-used.

+However, I find *ssl-mgr* makes it so simple to renew with new keys, that I don't see much point in reusing the old keys.
+Of course using new keys offers a security benefit.

 .. [#tlsa-1] DANE can use either public key or the cert.
 Cert does change when it's reneweed even if the public key is unchanged.
 I believe pretty much everyone uses the public key not the cert in